 Debbie became involved in the Alabama Law Enforcement Torch Run for Special Olympics in 2009 and has attended two international conferences.
 Debbie organizes the Polar Plunge each year at Oak Mountain State Park and represented Alabama in the 2011 Final Leg of the Torch Run in Athens, Greece.

 South Alabama Coordiantor

 Officer Josh Coleman has been a member of the Gulf Shores Police Department since October 2007.
 He is currently assigned to the Special Events & Training Division.
 Josh Coleman joined the Gulf Shores Police Department in 2007.
 Shortly after becoming a Patrolman with Gulf Shores he implemented a volunteer chaplain program.
 In 2012 he was assigned to the Special Events & Training Division as a Community Resource Officer after demonstrating a strong desire to partner with the community.
-Over the last couple of months he has implemented several new community initiatives to include Coffee with a Cop, Project Lifesaver, Volunteers in Police Service (VIPS), and Neighborhood Watch.
+Over the last couple of months he has implemented several new community initiatives to include Coffee with a Cop, Project Lifesaver, Volunteers in Police Service (VIPS), and an Explorer Program.